Zephyr271828/Games/README.md

 However, some problems still remain:

 1.The speed of the snake is fixed because the snake body is made up of block of fixed sizes.
-A more complicated algorithm may be adopted so that we'll be able to set the speed arbitrarily
+A more complicated algorithm may be adopted (decomposing the snake's body into several rectangles) so that we'll be able to set the speed arbitrarily.

 2.Sometimes if you press the keyboard after the snake died the game will be restarted immediately after "Game Over" is shown.

+3.The code is not programmed in the most neat way, which decreases its readability.